Aaliahaly/BINF6970-Final/sql/README.md

 - Copy number alterations
 - mRNA expression records
 - Survival outcomes
-- Sample-level features
+- Sample-level molecular features

 ---

 ## Reproducibility

-This SQL directory supports reproducibility by providing three database reconstruction options:
+This SQL directory supports reproducibility by providing two database reconstruction routes.

-1. Rebuild the database schema from `01_create_database_schema.sql`.
-2. Populate the database using `02_load_cleaned_data.sql`.
-3. Restore the populated database directly using `03_mydump.sql`.

-This ensures that users can recreate the database either from the structured loading file or from the complete SQL dump.
+### Route 1: Build and Populate

+This route uses:

+- `01_create_database_schema.sql`
+- `02_load_cleaned_data.sql`

+This route is useful for users who want to inspect the database structure and understand how the cleaned and harmonized data are loaded into the relational database.

+### Route 2: Direct Reconstruction from Dump

+This route uses:

+- `03_mydump.sql`

+This route is useful for users who want to restore the complete populated database directly.

+Both routes allow the same final SQL database to be recreated.

 ---

 ## Notes

-The SQL files themselves are hosted on Figshare because some files are too large to store directly in GitHub.
+The SQL files are hosted on Figshare because some files are too large to store directly in GitHub.

 The SQL database is intended to support relational querying of the final harmonized TCGA LGG multi-omics data.